Ozimek: History

 Ozimek dates back to an early modern settlement.
 It was named both Ozimek and Małapanew, with both names being of Polish origin.
 The former name is derived either from a local mill owner named Ozimek or from winter cereal (rośliny ozime in Polish), while the latter comes from the river Mała Panew.
 Polish Baroque poet Walenty Roździeński mentioned it under the latter name in his 1612 poem Officina ferraria, abo huta y warstat z kuźniami szlachetnego dzieła żelaznego.

-In 1742 it was annexed by Prussia, and in German it was named Malapanew.
+In 1742 it was annexed by Prussia, and in German it was named Malapane.
 In 1753 the first steelworks in Silesia was opened there.
 In the mid-19th century, Ozimek was located on the major rail route Lubliniec–Opole and the town quickly developed.
 However, it was not officially incorporated as a town until 1962.
 From 1871 to 1945 it was part of Germany, although in the 19th century it was inhabited predominantly by Poles and Czechs, mostly of Catholic confession.
 During World War II the Germans established two forced labour camps and three prisoner of war labour units in the village.
 After the defeat of Nazi Germany in the war, Ozimek became part of Poland.
 The local populace was expelled.